pixie-io/blog.px.dev/content/blog/detect-pii/index.md

 </figure>
 :::

 Overall, considering that Presidio was designed for and trained on free text (news articles, phone conversations etc.) it performs remarkably well on our protocol trace dataset.
 That said, Presidio, specifically its underlying Spacy NER model, performs poorly for three entity types: `LOCATION`, `NRP` and `PERSON`.
-Why does Presidio struggle here?
+Why does Spacy struggle here?
 Let's take a look at some of the most frequently misclassified tokens.

 ::: div image-xl